Free Online Counselling Chat: 24/7 UK Mental Health Services For Immediate Support

 - Sliding-scale therapy with any provider who offers this option

-- Online therapy platforms
+- Virtual therapy platforms

-- Charities offering support or free therapy
+- Charities offering support or therapy

 In mental health, “sliding scale” refers to charging clients for services based on their financial need or ability.
-On the lower end of the scale, a client might get free or cheap therapy.
+On the lower end of the scale, a client might get affordable or cheap therapy.
 Clients who are able to pay the full rate may do so or might choose to pay a higher rate to support the therapist in being able to continue offering low-cost therapy to those with a lower income.

 - Previous Article